a-gon/auto-job-search/README.md

 This bot collects job postings that correspond to your preferences and outputs them into a .csv file so you can spend more time on applications that you are actually interested in.

+This could also be used as a tutorial on how to set up and run a small app with Docker, use persistent storage, and deploy to the cloud.

 ___
 **NOTE**